 Fill the rest of the way with water but leave space at the top where my finger is pointing.
 You need some room at the top to allow the water and soap to mix plus if it’s too full and you put the top back on it will overflow.

 Put the lid back on and shake to mix the soap and water.
 You will know if you have the right ratio if it comes out exactly like foam soap.
 If you have too much soap it won’t come out of the dispenser.
 Add more water until you can move the pump and you get foam soap.
+You can buy a 56oz Jug of Clear Handsoap for $5.99 which would be pretty close to the same amount per ounce.

 This is all we use, you can’t beat $.09 per refill.
 You are absolutely throwing your money away if you are buying a new dispenser for $3-$4 dollars every time.
 Plus the amount of plastic that is used for all those single-use dispensers.
 When you refill from the larger jug you are reducing the amount of plastic that ends up in the landfill.
 You might also like My Homemade Recipe to Keep my Front Load Washer Smelling Fresh.